scaffoldly/deploy-action/src/templates/roleSetup.md

 ### 🚨 Unable to Deploy to AWS 🚨

-Please follow these instructions to ensure the application can deploy to AWS.
+🤔 If you need more information on the failure, please review the [Deploy Logs]({%= logsUrl %}).

-If you need more information on the failure, please review the [Deploy Logs]({%= logsUrl %}).
+Please follow these instructions to ensure the application can deploy to AWS:

 1. If you haven't already, create an Identity Provider in AWS IAM for GitHub Actions: